 - certify project meets the guidelines of the Student Research Colloquium.

-- approve the written abstract--prior to submission--that will appear in the Proceedings.
+- approve the written abstract--prior to submission.